ryogrid/articles/skiplist_en.md

-# Implementation of on-disk concurrent skip list for an alternative of B-tree Index
+# An implementation of on-disk concurrent skip list for an alternative of B-tree Index
 - Author: Ryo Kanbayashi (ryo.contact@gmail.com)

 # Introduction